mazharul007/js-in-depth/README.md

 # js-in-depth
+## let:
-# let: learned about block scoping of var-let  and hoisting differences between let and var
+-learned about block scoping of var-let  and hoisting differences between let and var

+## const: